Public-Health-Scotland/technical-docs/Posit Infrastructure/Guide to using renv to create reproducible projects.md

 Our code should be reproducible and shareable.
 But sometimes things fail to run properly when we return to them, or on a colleague's machine.
 The R package [{renv}](https://rstudio.github.io/renv/) ensures that the exact set of packages (and their versions) required to run the code in a specific project are recorded and kept available to current and future users.

 This guide provides basic step-by-step instructions for using [{renv}](https://rstudio.github.io/renv/), as well as more detailed information.
+This is complemented by the complete [PHS Reproducible Environments in R course](https://public-health-scotland.github.io/knowledge-base/develop/reproducible-environments-in-r).

 ## Step-by-step instructions